Elijah-Dangerfield/GitJob/README.md

 This project is an exploration of modern app development with MVVM architecture using tools such as Live Data, Room, Koin and others.

+Gitjob is a utility application to browse, share and apply to tech jobs.
+You can filter based on location, keyword, and job type (part-time, full-time).

 Soon enough itll be done and i'll update the readme